 Money can be thought of as the fuel that powers your business as does your bookkeeping basics.
 If your business uses more money than it earns, you will eventually run out of fuel and your business will simply come to a stop.

-If money is like the fuel in your car, then your financial reports can be viewed as the speedometer and other gauges – your dashboard.
+If money is like the fuel in your car, then your business plan and financial reports can be viewed as the speedometer and other gauges – your dashboard.
 By regularly looking at your financials you can measure the worth and health of your business.

 The worth of a business is more than simply money, of course.
 There are intangibles such as personal satisfaction, freedom, lifestyle, contribution to society, and prominence in the business community.